 - Design is a bit too much

-Next, we have a card coming from one of AMD’s most reliable partners, Sapphire, and the card in question is the Sapphire Pulse RX 5700 XT.
+The next card is brought to you by one of AMD’s most reliable partners, Sapphire.
+We’re talking about the Sapphire Pulse RX 5700 XT.

-This model features a somewhat unusual design, at least when it comes to what we’ve come to expect from Sapphire and other manufacturers these days.
-We feel that the combination of black, white, and red is a bit too much in 2020, considering that more and more OEMs are switching to a more neutral design philosophy.
-However, if you like having a more detail-heavy shroud and backplate, then you’ll find little to complain about here.
+This model features a somewhat unusual design, at least considering what we’ve come to expect from Sapphire and other manufacturers these days.
+We feel that the combination of black, white and red is a bit too much in 2021, considering that more and more OEMs are switching to a more neutral design philosophy.
+However, if you like having a more detail-heavy shroud and backplate, you’ll find little to complain about here.

-Now, what also makes the Pulse version stand out compared to the XFX and Gigabyte models is its slightly higher boost clock, as this card is factory overclocked and thus performs a bit better.
-Granted, this is only a few extra frames, but it’s worth noting nonetheless.
-With the help of Sapphire’s TriXX software, however, hitting your target performance in 1440p or 4K should be a bit easier.
+What also makes the Pulse version stand out compared to the XFX and Gigabyte models is its slightly higher boost clock, as this card is factory overclocked and thus performs a bit better.
+Granted, we’re only talking a few extra frames, but with the help of Sapphire’s TriXX software, hitting your target performance in 1440p or 4K should be a bit easier.

 - Great performance